Connect with others who understand.

 • “I apply a clear petroleum jelly to avoid further irritation to draining lesions.”

-Speak with your doctor about the best options for your HS and before making any lifestyle changes or adding these at-home recommendations above.
+Speak with your doctor about the best options for your HS and before making any lifestyle changes or trying at-home strategies like those above.

 Talk With Others Who Understand

-You don’t have to feel isolated or alone.
-On myHSteam, the social network for people with hidradenitis suppurativa, more than 23,200 members come together to ask questions, give advice, and share their experiences with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa, more than 44,000 members come together to ask questions, give advice, and share their experiences with others who understand life with hidradenitis suppurativa.

-Are you living with hidradenitis suppurativa?
-Share your thoughts in the comments below or by posting on myHSteam.
+Do you have HS symptoms on your buttocks?
+How do you manage them?
+Share your thoughts in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.